benelan/product2queue/README.md

 	- changing the reference, etc
 - Adding rows (Products)
 - Removing rows
+- Adding Technology/Buzzword pairs (maintaining the format above)
+- Removing T/B pairs

 ### Data that requires changes to code after editing
-- Adding new columns to display new information
+- Adding new column (other than T/B pairs)
-	- Adding a Technology/Buzzword pair should work, but make sure to test before redeploying
-- Removing columns
+- Removing columns (other than T/B pairs)
-- Changing the order of columns
+- Changing the order of columns (other than T/B pairs)

 ## Developer Doc
 ### App.js